kgnzt/polyseerio-nodejs/README.md

     * `options`
       - `.env` environment variable holding current environment
       - `.version` api version to use
+      - `.timeout` integer containing number of ms to wait for server responses
       - `.deduce` if the environment should be deduced if not supplied

 ### client